mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/clusters/attach-cluster/index.md

 Using the **Add Cluster** option you can attach an existing Kubernetes or Konvoy cluster directly to Kommander.
 You can access the multi-cluster management and monitoring benefits Kommander provides while keeping your existing cluster on its current provider and infrastructure.

 Selecting the **Attach Cluster** option displays the **Connection Information** dialog box.
 This dialog box accepts a kubeconfig file, that you can paste, or upload into the field.
 In the **Context** select list, you can select the intended context or change the display name provided with the config.
-You can add labels to classify your cluster and select the addons to install.
+You can add labels to classify your cluster and select the platform services to install.

-Addons extend the functionality of Kubernetes and allow you to deploy ready-to-use logging and monitoring stacks by federating addons when attaching a cluster to Kommander.
-For more information, read our documentation about [federated addons](/dkp/kommander/latest/clusters/attach-cluster/federated-addons/).
+Platform services extend the functionality of Kubernetes and allow you to deploy ready-to-use logging and monitoring stacks by federating platform services when attaching a cluster to Kommander.
+For more information, read our documentation about [federated platform services](/dkp/kommander/latest/clusters/attach-cluster/federated-platform-services/).

 ![Add Cluster Connect](/dkp/kommander/1.3/img/add-cluster-connect.png)